pentandra/lifepreserver/content/blog/putting-the-pieces-together/index.md

 <figure id="fig:the-mayflower-compact" class="img" property="schema:image" typeof="schema:ImageObject">
   <img alt="Passengers of the Mayflower signing the 'Mayflower Compact' including Carver, Winston, Alden, Myles Standish, Howland, Bradford, Allerton, and Fuller." src="The_Mayflower_Compact.jpg" />
-  <figcaption class="small">The depiction in <i property="schema:title">Signing the Mayflower Compact 1620</i>, by <a href="https://en.wikipedia.org/wiki/Jean_Leon_Gerome_Ferris">Jean Leon Gerome Ferris</a>, resembles the journey we are on to converge upon the principles of the Scholarly Commons.</figcaption>
+  <figcaption class="small">The depiction in <i property="schema:title">Signing the Mayflower Compact 1620</i>, by <a href="https://en.wikipedia.org/wiki/Jean_Leon_Gerome_Ferris">Jean Leon Gerome Ferris</a>, resembles the journey we have undertaken to converge upon the principles of the Scholarly Commons.</figcaption>
 </figure>

-The passengers of the Mayflower created the compact because there were those that said they "would use their own liberty; for none had power to command them."[^bradford] They were wanting to go it on their own, every man for himself.
-Others thought it would be better to cooperate and help each other.
+After setting off for the New World, this ground encountered difficulties that pushed their arrival later than anticipated and with not enough supplies to finish the voyage to Virginia.
+They decided it would be prudent to stop earlier, off the coast of Cape Cod, Massachusetts.
+Once it was decided that they would not be headed to their previously agreed-upon destination, Virginia, several of the passengers and crew said that the original charter was null and void, and that they "would use their own liberty; for none had power to command them."[^bradford] They were wanting to go at it in the new place on their own, every man for himself.
+Others thought it would be better to cooperate and help each other, especially as they arrived in this cold place late in November.
 In the end, they (thankfully) all consented to the latter for the sake of order and survival, and, I think the opportunity to do something that very few of their predecessors had ever had the opportunity to do: deliberately coming together and _creating their own government_.
 Just think of it!

-It wasn't what was _in_ the document that mattered as much as the fact that the mere existence of the document witnessed of the processes that went in to producing it. _The processes_ defined the social contract.
-The document was just evidence of the contract, something to which those who agreed to abide by it could look to and remember back.
+The compact was simple enough.
+They covenanted to "combine ourselves together into a civil body politic; for better ordering, and preservation and furtherance of the ends aforesaid".
+These ends aforesaid, or the goals previously mentioned, were to undertake a voyage and to plant a new colony.
+They then made provision for the creation of laws "from time to time, as shall be thought most meet and convenient for the general good of the colony", and agreed to abide by the laws that would be created.
+A brilliant example of self-organization to meet a critical need.[^gardiner]

 ## Our great decision

-What's wrong with just going at this on our own?
-Why not just let things go as they have done, and hope that it all works out?
+We also face a critical decision at this point in time.
+Our choice is not about winter survival in a cold bay in New England, but it could be thought as a new land or frontier, a place that we don't fully understand yet, but full of promise and potential.
+There is certainly a need for _better ordering_ and _preservation_, and plenty of _ends aforesaid_.
+We may ask ourselves, what's wrong with just going at this on our own?
+There is so much potential out there, and people and organizations are already staking out their ground!
+Why not just let things go as they have done up to this point in time, and hope that it all works out?
 Isn't the laissez-faire approach good enough?
+It has gotten us here!
 Why is it so important that we come together and build a commons?

 Quite frankly, I don't think any of our current approaches have had the power to transform the current systems of scholarship.
-We need something more, something that is so amazing that it would transform the world, something that others will see and say, "Why don't we work like that?"
-I think of the words of Alexander Hamilton, many years after these
+We need something more, something that is so amazing that it would transform the world, something that others will see and say, "That's awesome!
+Why don't we work like that?"
+I think of the words of Alexander Hamilton, more than <span class="oldstyle">160</span>
+years after the initial compact was signed on board the Mayflower, yet describing a situation that is eerily similar to that earlier situation, just on a much bigger scale.

 <figure id="fig:hamilton" class="bq grab">
   <blockquote>